ev3dev/ev3dev.github.io/docs/sensors/index.md

 [^ev3-uart-driver]: This is not the name of a real driver.
 UART/EV3 sensors do
     not have individual drivers.
 This is the value returned by the `name` attribute in the [msensor class].

+[^mi-xg1300l]: The auto-detection algorithm detects this sensor as an I2C
+    sensor and the port is automatically put into I2C mode.
+However, this sensor only partially follows the LEGO MINDSTORMS convention for I2C sensors, so the driver must be loaded manually.
+See the sensor's page for more information.

 [LEGO 8528]: http://www.bricklink.com/catalogItem.asp?S=8528-1
 [I2C protocol]: https://en.wikipedia.org/wiki/I2c